Which of the following does not describe the standard normal dist... | Study Prep in Pearson+

 1

-Step 1: Recall the definition of the standard normal distribution.
-It is a normal distribution with a mean (\mu) of 0 and a standard deviation (\sigma) of 1.
-This means its probability density function is centered at zero and spread according to a standard deviation of one.
+Recall the definition of the standard normal distribution: it is a normal distribution with a mean of 0 and a standard deviation of 1.

-Step 2: Understand the properties of the normal distribution curve.
-The total area under the curve of any probability density function, including the standard normal distribution, must equal 1 because it represents the total probability.
+Understand that the total area under the curve of any probability density function, including the standard normal distribution, must equal 1 because it represents the total probability.

-Step 3: Recognize the symmetry property of the standard normal distribution.
-The curve is perfectly symmetric about the mean (which is zero), meaning the left and right sides of the curve are mirror images.
+Recognize that the standard normal distribution is symmetric about its mean, which means it is not skewed to the right or left; it has zero skewness.

-Step 4: Identify what skewness means.
-Skewness refers to the asymmetry of a distribution.
-A distribution skewed to the right has a longer tail on the right side, which is not true for the standard normal distribution since it is symmetric.
+Review each statement: the total area under the curve is 1 (true), mean is 0 (true), standard deviation is 1 (true), and skewed to the right (false because the distribution is symmetric).

-Step 5: Conclude that the statement 'It is skewed to the right' does not describe the standard normal distribution because the standard normal distribution is symmetric, not skewed.
+Conclude that the statement 'It is skewed to the right' does not describe the standard normal distribution.

 Watch next